 About the author

-Claire Byrd is a copywriter based in Seattle, WA.
+Claire Byrd was formerly a SmartBug copywriter based in Seattle, WA.
 In her spare time she likes going to farmers markets, camping, kayaking, and learning traditional crafts.
 Read more articles by Claire Byrd.